-3.6.
 Attitudes Mediating the Relationship between Knowledge and Behavior

-Three linear regressions were performed according to the method of Baron and Kenny [26] (Figure 1).
+Three linear regressions were performed according to the method of Baron and Kenny (1986) and are shown in Figure 1.
 Firstly, we examined the predictive effect of knowledge on behavior (A).
 Secondly, we examined the predictive effect of knowledge on attitudes (B).
 Thirdly, knowledge and attitudes were included as independent variables, with behavior as the dependent variable (C).
 In the first regression (path A), we found that the knowledge variable predicted behavior (β = 0.10, p < 0.05), explaining 1% of variance in behavior.
 In the second regression (path B), we found that the knowledge variable predicted attitude (β = 0.42, p < 0.001), explaining 17% of variance in attitudes.
 In the third regression (path C), we found that the knowledge and attitude variables explained 15% of variance in the behavior variable.
 When we added the attitude variable, the amount of variance explained increased to 15%, and the power of the corrected regression coefficient (β) of the knowledge variable decreased (β = 0.08, p < 0.05).
 The attitude variable was found to significantly predict behavior (β = 0.40, p < 0.001), Thus we can conclude, according to Baron and Kenny, that the attitude variable partly mediates the relationship between knowledge and behavior.
 In other words, if we controlled for the effect of attitude, there was still a relationship between knowledge and behavior, but it was weaker.
 Similarly, the change in the variance percentage was significant (R2 change = 0.14, p < 0.001), thereby confirming our hypothesis.

-Figure 1.

-3.7.
 Differences between Genders

 No differences were found between genders in the level of knowledge and attitudes, but significant differences were found between genders with respect to behavior on topics related to climate change (t(694) = 2.28, p < 0.05).
 Women exhibited more pro-environmental behavior than did men (mean 2.45 vs. 2.33, respectively).